genghiskhanx/mbw/README.md

 my website Mongolian BattleWorks.
 I am not, even partly, related to the real Genghis Khan (that I know of, he kind of spread his genetic material around), nor am I Mongolian by birth.
 I just have always loved the culture and history of the nation.

+MAJOR, MAJOR UPDATE!
+This will now be my repository for Apocalypse Incorporated.
+More info coming.
+Check out the outlines.